lara-juniper/iOS-Python-TCP-Interface/README.md

 Getting an iOS application to communicate to a Python TCP server, which then spins up virtual machines. installation Guide

+Run the server.py or any other program in the repository with sudo privilages.

 Requirements:

 VirtualBox, version 5.0.10 minimum